git/git.github.io/rev_news/drafts/edition-19.md

 Next year the "LinuxCon" will be renamed "Open Source Summit" and in North America it will happen in Los Angeles, September 11-13.
-Perhaps the name change hints that it could become an even more significant place for Git related presentations.
+Perhaps the name change hints that it could become an even more relevant place for Git related presentations.

 <!---
 ### Reviews